openspending/wheredoesmymoneygo.org/README.rst

 Where Does My Money Go?
 =======================

-This archive serves to functions: it is the source code for the Where Does My Money Go? web site and a template that can be used to easily create custom budget and spending visualization sites.
+This archive serves two functions: it is the source code for the Where Does My Money Go? web site and a template that can be used to easily create custom budget and spending visualization sites.